 The clearest message and the strongest area of agreement among all legislators, regardless of disagreements about much else, is their need for more knowledge about the bills before them.
-Just over 85% of survey respondents agreed with the statement, "Time for legislators to do research and work on proposed legislation needs to be increased."
-Senators were slightly more likely to express this need than were representatives.
+Just over 85% of survey respondents indicated they agreed with the statement, "Time to for legislators to do research and work on proposed legislation needs to be increased."
+Senators were slightly more likely to express this need than were Representatives.

-Respondents asked not only for time, but for more objective information on which to base policy decisions.
-Just under 80% disagreed with the statement, "Legislators receive all the objective information and analysis they need to make policy decisions."
-The number who strongly disagreed was high at 34.4%.
+Respondents asked not only for time, but more objective information on which to base policy decisions.
+Just under 80% disagreed with the statement that, "Legislators receive all the objective information and analysis they need to make policy decisions."
+(The strongly disagree responses here were high at 34.4%.)
 The interviews confirmed these views and explained the particular needs.
-The following statement by one with first-hand knowledge of Alabama legislatures for more than twelve years provides a summary of the circumstances most describe:
+The following statement by one with first hand-knowledge of several different Alabama legislatures provides an apt summation of the circumstances all describe: